binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 There are also a collection of monitoring specific items that you should review in the Monitoring subsection of the [CIS AWS Foundations document](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf).

 Another great idea is to generate an AWS key [Canarytoken](https://canarytokens.org/) from canarytokens.org, and put it somewhere more obvious than your real AWS key(s).
 When someone uses it, you will be automatically notified.
 I discussed these with Haroon Meer on the Software Engineering Radio [Network Security](http://www.se-radio.net/2017/09/se-radio-episode-302-haroon-meer-on-network-security/) podcast.
+[Jay](https://twitter.com/HeyJayza) also wrote a [blog post](http://blog.thinkst.com/2017/09/canarytokens-new-member-aws-api-key.html) on the thinkst blog on how you can set this up and what the internal workings look like.

 Also consider rotating your IAM access keys to your CSP services.
 AWS EC2 for example provide [auto-expire, auto-renew](https://aws.amazon.com/blogs/security/how-to-rotate-access-keys-for-iam-users/) access keys by using roles.